fsziegler/GTD-Kanban/README.md

 Only your **Project Plans** and **Next Actions** lists contain **tasks** to work on at this point.

 #####1.1.a.i  Planning Projects
 How to plan projects in your **Projects-to-Plan** list is beyond the scope of this tool.
-As a creative person, you probably already have your own way of doing this.
+As a creative person, you probably have your own way of doing this.
 Two general approaches are [top-down design and bottom-up design](https://en.wikipedia.org/wiki/Top-down_and_bottom-up_design).
 A good way to start is to write down your objectives; a more formal way is to follow [Design by Contract](https://en.wikipedia.org/wiki/Design_by_contract) methodology.
 The GTD-Kanban tool will allow you to link planning files (e.g., documents, spreadsheets, diagrams, URLs, etc.) to any ***projects*** and ***tasks***.

 ###1.2 Kanban
 Your **Project Plans** and **Next Actions** lists are where the GTD-Kanban system will transition from GTD to Kanban.
 Kanban operates on two principles: